Advice For Private Tutors Providing Private Tuition -

 to charge more.

-- Qualifications Of A Private Tutor - As with more experience, the more qualifications that a private has can determine
+- Qualifications Of A Private Tutor - As with more experience, the more qualifications that a tutor has can determine what their hourly are.

 it will be worthwhile making a list of all the different types of financial outlay that are involved.These will include : -

-- Where Will The Provide The Private Tuition ? - If you are offering a private tuition service that involves travelling
+- Where Will You Provide Your Service - If you are offering tuition service that involves travelling

 to student homes, you will need to factor in travelling expenses.If you are offering private tuition from your own home or office,